isomorphic-software/smartclient-docs/classes/TabSet.md

 | ID | [GlobalId](../reference.md#type-globalid) | false | — | the ID of the newly selected tab |
 | tab | [Tab](#type-tab) | false | — | the tab object (not tab button instance) |
 | name | [TabName](../reference.md#type-tabname) | false | — | the name of the newly selected tab |

 ---
-## Method: TabSet.addTabClick

-### Description
-Notification method fired when the user clicks the [TabSet.addTabButton](#attr-tabsetaddtabbutton).

-No default implementation.

----
 ## Method: TabSet.tabIsVisible